yung-megafone/Notes/Charlie Kirk/README.md

 * Absence prevents open-source verification of timeline and audio-visual continuity.

 > Suggests either **technical suppression** (jamming, restrictions) or **deliberate curation** (livestreams existed but scrubbed).

+Here’s a clean drop-in you can add under **§4 Witness & Narrative Management** — formatted to match your existing style and with an inline cross-link back to your Ballistics section where body-language metrics don’t line up.

+---

+### 4.5 Media Integrity – Possible AI Alteration (Fig. 4.5a–c)

+* Certain crowd reactions display **unnatural timing** inconsistent with human startle responses (.3–.5s baseline).
+* Specific individuals exhibit **stiff or floaty movements** while others scatter naturally.
+* Some gestures appear partially masked or “smoothed,” raising suspicion of **AI-assisted post-processing**.
+* Key stage angles (e.g., stage-right sector, see [§3.4](#34-suspicious-individual--retrograde-movement)) are conveniently absent from available clips.
+* Metrics such as recoil absence and wound trajectory inconsistencies (see [§2.5](#25-exit-wound-absence)) compound these anomalies.

+> Taken together, omissions and digital artifacts suggest footage may have been **curated, altered, or AI-processed** to obscure key details.

 ---